 On the wall around the corner from the control desk, a Let’s Go Green poster pontificated: …”COPY on both sides of every sheet of paper.
 Use ONLY recycled scrap paper.
 Double up on vehicle trips”…on and on, in a sort of spiral design, with the very inner circle proclaiming “Drive Less“.
 In nine-point type.

 I can’t help my reflexes.
-When the word ‘bicycle’ is NOWHERE TO BE SEEN, my irritability chakra flashes like the roof lights on a squad car.
+When the word ‘bicycle’ is NOWHERE TO BE SEEN on a eco-poster, my irritability chakra flashes like the roof lights on a squad car.

-The nearest fellow to me reached in his pocket and handed over a pen.
+The nearest fellow to me reached in his pocket and handed over a Bic.

-And reader, I very swiftly penned a bicycle wheel, complete with two-cross spoke pattern and true-to-scale knobbies (slightly worn).
+Without shifting my feet, I snaked my torso around the corner ( isolation exercises pay off!)
+Reader, I “Banksy’d” a bicycle wheel, complete with two-cross spoke pattern and true-to-scale knobbies (slightly worn).
 And scribbled “RIDE YR BIKE!”.

 Swiveling back into the room, I handed the pen back, he said “Thanks”